 We understand that the idea of having a tooth extracted can be a bit overwhelming.
 We want to help you understand all possible options before we decide to remove a tooth.
 If we find that extraction is the only solution, we’ll work with you to find a tooth replacement to fill the empty space in your smile.

-We offer emergency treatment at our Hawthorne dental office, so if you’re currently in pain, please don’t hesitate to call us.
+We offer emergency treatment at our 12156 Riverside Drive dental office, so if you’re currently in pain, please don’t hesitate to call us.
 We’ll get you in to see us so we can get you the relief you need as quickly as possible.